datanav/docs/technical/powerofficego-hubspot.rst

 ==================================
-PowerOffice GO to Hubspot Dataflow
+PowerOffice GO to HubSpot Dataflow
 ==================================

-Generated: 2024-09-11 07:53:15
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from PowerOffice GO to Hubspot.
+This technical document provides a detailed overview of the Sesam Talk data flow from PowerOffice GO to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-PowerOffice Contactperson to Hubspot Contact
+PowerOffice Contactperson to HubSpot Contact
 --------------------------------------------
-Every PowerOffice Contactperson will be synchronized with a Hubspot Contact.
+Every PowerOffice Contactperson will be synchronized with a HubSpot Contact.

-If a matching Hubspot Contact already exists, the PowerOffice Contactperson will be merged with the existing one.
+If a matching HubSpot Contact already exists, the PowerOffice Contactperson will be merged with the existing one.
-If no matching Hubspot Contact is found, a new Hubspot Contact will be created.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

-A PowerOffice Contactperson will merge with a Hubspot Contact if one of the following property combinations match:
+A PowerOffice Contactperson will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Contactperson Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - emailAddress
      - properties.email

-Once a link between a PowerOffice Contactperson and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Contactperson and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Contactperson and a Hubspot Contact:
+The following properties are synchronized between a PowerOffice Contactperson and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Contactperson Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - address1
      - properties.address
      - "string"